Questions on

 ACT 1

-1. In Act 1, Scene 1, consider Helen’s exchange with the phony miles gloriosus Paroles. (“Boastful soldier,” a Roman New Comedy term for this kind of stock character, based on a play by Plautus.)
-Why does she bother talking to him at all, and how does the content of the exchange relate to Helen’s feelings for Bertram?
+2. In Act 1, Scene 1, consider Helen’s exchange with Paroles the miles gloriosus or “boastful soldier” (a Roman New Comedy term for this kind of stock character).
+Why does Helen bother talking to him at all?
+What is the basic theme or subject of their conversation, and how does this subject relate to Helen’s private romantic attachment to the distant and nobly born Bertram?

-2. In Act 1, Scene 1, how do Helen’s reflections illustrate the power of romantic love?
-In what way has her affection for Bertram transformed her and taken her beyond her ordinary limitations, hopes, and reflections?
-What are her expectations of success in winning his attentions?
-What stands in her way?
+3. In Act 1, Scene 1, how do Helen’s reflections on her love for Bertram illustrate the power of romantic love?
+In what way has her affection transformed her, moved her beyond her ordinary self?
+What are Helen’s expectations of success in winning Bertram’s love, and why?
+What stands in her way, and what is her plan to achieve this seemingly impossible match?

 ACT 2

-6. In Act 2, Scene 1, why is the King so resistant to Lafeu and Helen’s offers of a cure?
+9. In Act 2, Scene 1, why is the King so resistant to Lafeu and Helen’s offers of a cure?
 What arguments does Helen advance to convince the King that he ought to give her remedies a try?
 Why does he eventually accept?
-What does Helen ask of the King in return?
+What does Helen ask of the King in return, if she should succeed in her attempt to cure him?
+What is the point of the harsh quality to the bargain—i.e. the clause that Helen may be tortured and executed if she fails?

-9. In Act 2, Scene 3, Lafeu and Paroles converse.
-Shakespeare often highlights the lesson that artifice (as opposed to whatever we consider “simply natural”) is part of human nature and not to be condemned, but in what sense does Paroles abuse that aspect of humanity?
+12. In Act 2, Scene 3, Lafeu and Paroles converse.
+Shakespeare often highlights the lesson that artifice (as opposed to whatever we consider “natural”) is part of human nature and not to be condemned, but in what sense does Paroles abuse that aspect of humanity?
 What distinguishes his artifice from that of, say, Helen, who is trying to engraft herself into the aristocratic stock of France by marrying Bertram?
+How does Lafeu take the measure of Paroles?

-10. In Act 2, Scene 3, what advice does Paroles offer Bertram regarding his current situation?
+13. In Act 2, Scene 3, what advice does Paroles offer Bertram regarding his current situation—namely his marriage to a woman not of his choosing?
 Why is the young man at this point unable to see through Paroles?
 And why (here and elsewhere in the play) is war rather than love such an attractive enterprise to Bertram?
+What plan does he make to get rid of his brand-new unwanted wife?

 ACT 3

-13. In Act 3, Scene 5, we meet the Florentine Diana and her widowed mother.
-These two women interact with Helen, who has recently arrived in Florence.
+19. In Act 3, Scene 5, we meet the Florentine Diana and her widowed mother at a parade for their city’s soldiers.
+These two women speak with Helen, who has recently arrived in Florence, supposedly as a pilgrim on her way to the shrine of St. James at Compostela, Spain.
+What does Helen learn from the widow in particular about Bertram and Paroles?
 What purpose does this scene serve in the play’s developing action?
-Consider also Scene 7: what plan of action does Helen devise together with Diana and her mother?

-14. In Act 3, Scene 6, with Paroles as usual pretending to be the valiant soldier he is not, what scheme do Bertram’s friends the two Lords Dumaine devise in order to reveal to him the true nature of Paroles?
+20. In Act 3, Scene 6, with Paroles as usual pretending to be the valiant soldier he is not, what scheme do Bertram’s friends the two Lords Dumaine devise in order to reveal to him the true nature of Paroles?
 What’s the basis of their own understanding of this rascal?
-How willing is Bertram at present to be un-deceived about Paroles?
+How willing is Bertram at present to be un-deceived about Paroles, and why?

-15. In Act 3, Scene 7, Helen elaborates on her plan with Diana and her mother.
-Consider the various acts of deception going on by now: Helen is plotting to outsmart Bertram, Paroles is deceiving just about everyone, and Bertram and his friends are playing a trick on Paroles.
-What makes some of these acts of deception more legitimate than others?
+21. In Act 3, Scene 7, Helen elaborates on her plan with Diana and the widow.
+What is that plan?
+Consider also the various acts of deception going on by now: Helen is plotting to outsmart Bertram, Paroles is trying to deceive nearly everyone near him, and Bertram and his friends are playing a trick on Paroles.
+What makes some of these acts of deception more (or less) legitimate than others?

 ACT 4

-16. In Act 4, Scenes 1 and 3, how does the trick devised by the two Lords Dumaine play out against Paroles?
+22. In Act 4, Scenes 1 and 3, how does the trick devised by the two Lords Dumaine play out against Paroles?
 Aside from shamefully promising treasonous information to his supposed captors, what “information” does Paroles offer, and why is this information sought by the captors?
-What does this character think of his own deceptions and humiliation once he has been exposed — what is his “philosophy of life” as he now explicates it?
+What does this character think of the deceptions he has practiced and the humiliations he has been exposed to for them?
+Why, in his view, has he done the dishonest things that he has done, and more broadly, what is his philosophy of life as he now explains it to himself and us?

-17. In Act 4, Scenes 1 and 3 and in general, we might ask a separate question about Paroles: namely, how does this character compare to other of Shakespeare’s comic rascals and villains?
+23. In Act 4, Scenes 1 and 3 and in general, we might ask a separate question about Paroles: how does this character compare to other comic wordmongers, eccentric stylists of whatever sort, or general rascals and villains in Shakespeare’s plays?
 If you are familiar with Sir John Falstaff in I and II Henry IV (or The Merry Wives of Windsor), for example, that character would make a good subject for comparison and contrast.
+But there are others as well.

-18. In Act 4, Scene 4 at line 35 and then in Act 5, Scene 1 at line 25, Helen utters the play’s title phrase, “All’s well that ends well.”
-At one level the phrase’s meaning is obvious — we still use it today when we want to say that some situation was a mess but now everything’s fine.
+25. In Act 4, Scene 4 at line 35 and then in Act 5, Scene 1 at line 25, Helen utters the play’s title phrase, “All’s well that ends well.”
+At one level the phrase’s meaning is obvious—we still use it today when we want to say that some situation was a mess but now everything’s fine.
 But what does it mean in these scenes and with regard to the play as a whole, when you have finished reading it?
-Does it connote a happy ending with no disturbing loose ends, etc., or do we need to recontextualize it to suit the ambience and action of the present play?
+Does it connote a happy ending with no disturbing loose ends, or do we need to recontextualize it to suit the present play?
 Explain.

 ACT 5

-19. In Act 5, Scene 2, how does first Lavatch and then Lafeu receive the disgraced Paroles at Roussillon?
-Does this reception confirm the philosophy that this character has already adopted regarding his disgrace (mainly in Act 4, Scene 3)?
-If so, in what way does it confirm that philosophy?
+28. In Act 5, Scene 2, how do first Lavache and then Lafeu receive the disgraced Paroles at Roussillon?
+Does this reception by Lafeu confirm the philosophy that Paroles has already adopted regarding his disgrace (expressed mainly in Act 4, Scene 3)?
+If so, in what way is it confirmed?
+In what sense might Paroles’s perspective, even if not admirable, be considered essentially in line with the aims of comedy?

-21. In Act 5, Scene 3, when Helen finally enters and proves that she has fulfilled Bertram’s two supposedly impossible conditions for gaining his affection, Bertram relents.
-How do you assess his sincerity or lack thereof when he exclaims, “I’ll love her dearly, ever ever dearly” (310)?
+30. In Act 5, Scene 3, when Helen finally enters and proves that she has fulfilled Bertram’s two supposedly impossible conditions for gaining his affection, Bertram relents.
+How do you assess his sincerity or lack thereof when he exclaims, “I’ll love her dearly, ever, ever, dearly” (310)?
 Does the play leave you feeling that Bertram and Helen are finally a genuine love match of the sort you expect from romantic comedy, or does the play’s emphasis lie elsewhere?
 Explain.